Glentana Homestead Historic Site 1906

 Unlike the modest homesteads of Nicklup and Jardup, Glentana was a substantial Victorian-Georgian-style home.

 Joseph Thomson built Glentana in 1906.
 He was an importer of pianos and sewing machines, with premises in Pears Arcade, in Perth.
 Thomson sold the property seven years later.
-In that time, he established a garden and orchard.
+In that time, he established a garden and an orchard.

 When the Harvey Dam expanded, the Glentana homestead was estimated to be metres from the water’s edge.